Chithurst – Dedication unknown

 In the early C13 a lancet was inserted in the south chancel wall.
 Its rere-arch lacks a scoinson, indicating the date.
 The nave roof, with three simple tiebeams, is probably also C13, though only the main timbers are visible as the rest is plastered.
 Otherwise the windows and doorways are C14 and so probably is the braced chancel roof.
 The single-light west window has a cinquefoiled head and the south west nave window has two ogee-headed lights and a quatrefoil head.
 Quartermain ((W) p62) and the Burrell Collection drawing (1791) show this in the centre of the wall and it was probably moved to accommodate a second C19 copy of it.
 The east window has two ogee-headed lights of the same size without any hoodmould.
 The west doorway, though plain and pointed, is C14 and so is the blocked north one in the chancel.
 The other main change to the interior is the square-headed squint north of the chancel arch.

 Little more seems to have been done before the early C19, though according to the survey of 1636 the church ‘wantes reparicions generally throughout’ (SRS 98 p35).
 Neither the undated Sharpe Collection drawing (possibly 1804) nor the Burrell one shows any external buttressing, but shortly afterwards four massive brick west buttresses were added to counteract subsidence.
-In the 1850s the chancel arch was retooled (1 p101).
-At an apparently more thorough restoration in 1885 (Harrison p49), when a stone belfry was added, the C14 south window was probably moved and the second one added.
+In the 1850s the chancel arch was retooled (1 p101) and probably at the same time the second south nave window was added since it was already in position by the date of Sir Stephen Glynne’s visit in 1872 (SRS 101 p80).
+There was a further restoration in 1885 (Harrison p49), when a stone belfry was added and, if not before, the other definitely C14 south window was probably moved then.
 A circular window in the west gable was said to come from Iping church.

 Of the four brick buttresses, only the south west one remains after a further restoration in 1911 by P M Johnston; he also removed the circular gable-window for structural reasons, leaving some disturbed stonework.
 He stripped the roofs of plaster and rebuilt the rather rickety wooden porch, so that it is now half-timbered.
 The work cost under £200 (CDG 216 (1911) p242) and barely disturbed the patina of the church.